PeterMToma/DEPI---Digital-Transformation-Index-DTI/README.md

 ​Sub-Questions:
 -​What is the digital transformation level in each country?

--What is the digital divide between developing and advanced countries?
+- What is the digital divide between developing and advanced countries?

--Which digital dimensions (Internet, E-Payment, E-Government) represent a point of strength or weakness for each country?
+- Which digital dimensions (Internet, E-Payment, E-Government) represent a point of strength or weakness for each country?

--Does the increased use of digital payments lead to a higher percentage of bank account ownership?
+- Does the increased use of digital payments lead to a higher percentage of bank account ownership?

--Do countries with advanced E-Government achieve higher levels of financial inclusion?
+- Do countries with advanced E-Government achieve higher levels of financial inclusion?

--​Is there a correlation between internet penetration and increased financial inclusion?
+- ​Is there a correlation between internet penetration and increased financial inclusion?

--​Which dimension has a stronger impact on economic growth: Digitalization or Financial Inclusion?
+- ​Which dimension has a stronger impact on economic growth: Digitalization or Financial Inclusion?

--Have countries that developed digitally over the past 5-10 years seen an improvement in financial inclusion indicators?
+- Have countries that developed digitally over the past 5-10 years seen an improvement in financial inclusion indicators?

 # ​Team Members
 ​1-Peter Toma

 ​2-Abdalla

 ​3-Reham El Hawary

 4-Monia

 5-Noha Salah

 # Project Plan
 Research & Analysis: Data collection from official sources like the World Bank and ITU.
 ​Visual Identity: Designing the logo and presentation theme.